The production of meaning in the processing of natural language: Discussion

+The structural indeterminacy we observe has implications for the design of safety measures.
+Because the interpretive process is not fully determinate prior to interpretation, a safety filter's pre-classification of intended meaning can be undermined by an adversarial frame that reshapes the measurement context.
+This asymmetry extends to human cognition, where experiments by Busemeyer et al.~\cite{busemeyer2012}, Bruza et al.~\cite{bruza2023}, and Aerts et al.~\cite{aerts2018a} show that human semantic processing is contextual in the same formal sense.
+Techniques of propaganda and advertising reshape interpretive context in ways analogous to prompt injection.
+Where Chomsky and Herman~\cite{chomsky1988} describe the engineering of agreement through information control, our results suggest the engineering of contextuality itself, in which the interpretive frame is shaped before any particular interpretation is reached.

-Existing interaction design frameworks~\cite{parasuraman2000,horvitz1999,amershi2019,rezwana2023} distinguish levels of automation and the tool--collaborator boundary, but none offers a quantitative criterion for what kind of interpretive process a system is carrying out.
-Howard et al.~\cite{howard2014} established contextuality as the resource enabling quantum computational advantage; if the same relationship holds for LLMs, then violation of the classical bound may mark a necessary condition for a model to function as a genuine interpretive partner---a testable claim, since co-creative task performance should correlate with contextuality independently of benchmark scores.
-That each model's contextuality is configurable and configuration-specific means users and designers need access to the contextuality profile of the systems they work with, not merely the inference parameters that produce it~\cite{lee2004,roeder2023}.
+These results also bear on human-AI interaction design.
+Existing frameworks for assigning automation levels and enabling mixed-initiative interaction~\cite{parasuraman2000,horvitz1999,amershi2019,rezwana2023,ehsan2020,liao2021} do not include a quantitative measure for distinguishing systems that retrieve pre-existing content from systems that co-create meaning through interpretation.
+If the contextuality identified by Howard et al.~\cite{howard2014} as a resource for quantum computational advantage operates in language models as well, then Bell violation may be a necessary condition for a model to function as a genuine interpretive partner.
+Because contextuality is configurable and varies with sampling parameters, users and designers would benefit from access to the contextuality profile of their systems, not merely the inference parameters that produce it~\cite{lee2004,roeder2023}.